dinbach/PersonalBlog/content/slides/lecture3/index.md

 ![](LinRergess1.png# fr)

-Training set for a classification task of Signal or Background process wrt to the momentum of a particle.
+Training set for a classification task of Signal or Background process wrt to the jet radius

-Only two possible values, zero or one.
+Only two possible values, 0 or 1

 Linear regression tries to fit the straight line to the data